 We’d like to encourage all candidates, where possible, to play their two prepared pieces from memory, so that they can really focus on improvising over the chord changes and interacting with the accompanying pianist.
 However, this is not obligatory and use of a lead sheet for these two pieces will not influence the outcome of the audition.
 For an example of a lead sheet click HERE.

-All candidates will be expected to provide appropriate concert lead sheets for the jazz pianist.
-For more advice on this click HERE.
+All candidates will be expected to provide appropriate concert lead sheets for the accompanying jazz pianist.
+For an example of a lead sheet click HERE.

 In the case of piano or guitar auditions, the provided piano accompanist will take on the role of a jazz bass.